 The determination of whether a map is "good" or not is subjective and evaluated within the norms of the community where the map is created and used.
 However, there are cartographic techniques and conventions that have been developed by cartographers over hundreds of years of map making that are commonly accepted in the cartographic community.
 This tutorial will cover some high-level cartographic design concepts.

-This tutorial draws heavily on chapter 12 from Slocum et al's (2009) Thematic Cartography and Geovisualization, and you should consult that text if you want more detail on the concepts introduced here.
+This tutorial draws heavily on chapter 12 from Slocum et al. (2009) Thematic Cartography and Geovisualization, as well as David Lauer and Stephen Pentak (2000) Design Basics.
+You may consider consulting those texts if you want more detail on the concepts introduced here.

 The layout of a map refers to how the map content is presented on a printed page or electronic display.
 The figure below shows some layout elements common to a variety of map designs.

 Maps for figures in documents such as reports or articles have less space to present information, so cartographers either omit elements not essential to effective communication, or present that information at different points in the document, such as captions, the text of the article, or the bibliography.